Nuknov/SmartStudy-AI/README.md

 **Study.lol** is a lightweight browser extension that transforms any YouTube video into an **interactive AI-powered study session** with one click.

 Minimal.
 Smart.
 Focused.
-Built for **students, lifelong learners, and educators** who turn videos into knowledge.
+Built for **students, lifelong learners, researchers and educators** who turn videos into knowledge.

 ---